Problems Caused By Missing Teeth

 Common Missing Teeth Problems in Owings Mills, MD

 If you have lost one or more permanent teeth, you can also develop these issues over time.
-Early intervention is the best way to prevent increased problems due to missing teeth.
+Early intervention is the best way to prevent increased problems because of missing teeth.

 Bone Loss